magento/devdocs/src/guides/v2.3/test/js/jasmine.md

 To keep the webserver running, set `keepalive` setting to `true` in the `dev/tests/js/jasmine/spec_runner/settings.json` file.

-Launch the tests with i.e. `grunt spec:luma` CLI command.
+Launch the tests with the `grunt spec:luma` CLI command.
 Now the webserver should be started and waiting, `_SpecRunner.html` file should be generated in the project root.

 Go to `http://localhost:8000/_SpecRunner.html` and use the developer console to debug the tests.